Skip to content

 Anchoring A Golf Simulator Frame Into Walls & Ceiling

-1. To minimize potential damage from ball impacts, install the screen frame 10 inches away from the rear wall.
-Measure 10” from the rear wall on each side wall at the floor and ceiling.
+1. To minimize potential damage from ball impacts, install the screen frame 10 inches from the rear wall and mark the location on each side wall at the floor and ceiling.

 2. Calculate the distance from floor to ceiling on both side walls, less 1.5” for the Top 2x4 that will attach to the ceiling.
 Measure and cut the Side Frames per your measurement and position them on your marks 10” from the rear wall.
 Make sure the 2x4s are level and screw them into the side wall with a 5/16” x 4” structural screws or 5/16” x 4” x 1/4” Toggle Bolt every 12 to 16 inches.